-Photorefractive keratectomy (PRK) eye surgery in Yuma, Arizona, was at one time the most common laser eye surgery.
-It uses the same excimer laser as the LASIK procedure to reshape the outer layer of the cornea to correct nearsightedness, farsightedness, or astigmatism.
-Although LASIK is now more common, PRK is an alternative for patients who cannot undergo LASIK Surgery.
+Photorefractive keratectomy (PRK) eye surgery in Yuma, Arizona, uses a laser to reshape the outer layer of the cornea to correct nearsightedness, farsightedness, or astigmatism.
+PRK is an alternative for patients who cannot undergo LASIK surgery.

 To find out if you can benefit from PRK in Yuma, Arizona, request an appointment or call (928) 782-1980 to speak with one of our eye care professionals.